uthami-rasu/ETL-Postgres-to-Snowflake/readme.md

-# Data Pipeline Documentation
+# ETL Pipeline Documentation

-# Overview
+## Overview

-“A simplified ETL process for extracting, transforming, and loading data from AWS S3 to Snowflake, utilizing Amazon RDS, Apache Spark, Databricks, and Delta tables.”
+The primary objective of this project is to facilitate efficient data transformation from **PostgreSQL** (hosted on **AWS RDS**) to **Snowflake**.
+By leveraging **Databricks**, we ensure effective data processing and handling, with transformed data being thoroughly cleaned and validated. **Amazon S3** serves as the data lake, providing scalable storage solutions for our raw data.
+Additionally, **Amazon CloudWatch** is employed for comprehensive logging and monitoring of data flows.
+The architecture utilizes a **star schema** in Snowflake, enhancing data accessibility and supporting informed decision-making through streamlined analytics.

 ## Pipeline Steps